 Visually connecting large glass windows and doors at the front and rear of the building is a semi-circular, asymmetrically curved structure of sustainable wood, which spans 60 feet from front to back and is 17-feet wide.
 Its three-dimensional wood design is in a uniform, thinly scaled crisscrossing Lamella pattern of parallel wood arches, skewed to one side of this unique covered interior space.
 This curved wood structure complements the overall three-dimensionality of two meeting rooms contained within.
 Employees nicknamed it “the Tunnel,” though it is light, airy and displays the richness of the wood and patterns employed.

 “The space and its light not only materially foster a creative, collaborative work setting among Cuningham Group employees, its outside specialists and our clients during meetings and presentations, they have become essential elements of the building’s energy-efficient systems altogether, and exemplify smart use of up-to-date technology,” comments Jonathan Watts, a company principal, architect and lead designer of the Culver City space.

-Many of the low-energy, low maintenance electric lighting fixtures used throughout the new Cuningham Group office were specified from established Southern California manufacturer, a·light, which makes energy-conserving, architecturally-designed, interior and exterior linear LED and fluorescent fixtures, and a·light’s sister company, Alumen8E, specializing in energy products and retrofits.
+Many of the low-energy, low maintenance electric lighting fixtures used throughout the new Cuningham Group office were specified from established Southern California manufacturer, A-Light, which makes energy-conserving, architecturally-designed, interior and exterior linear LED and fluorescent fixtures.

-As a collaborating member of the Cuningham Group working on the lighting specification for the company’s new space was professional lighting designer, Justin Horvath, now Director of Design & Development for AmerillumBrands, parent company to a·light and Alumen8E.
+As a collaborating member of the Cuningham Group working on the lighting specification for the company’s new space was professional lighting designer, Justin Horvath, now Director of Design & Development for A-Light.

 Abbreviated article by Bill Schoenfisch, PR Images